Diabetes Diet #10: Spring Into Vegetarianism

 1 cup flat-leaf parsley

 1. Wash and chop vegetables.
-Place all ingredients in a large soup pot and bring to boil.
-Cover and simmer 30 minutes Use strained as broth or whole as soup.
+Place all ingredients in a large soup pot and bring to a boil.
+Cover and simmer for 30 minutes.
+Use strained as broth or whole as soup.

 Optional Seasonings: soy sauce or kosher salt, freshly ground pepper, hot sauce, fresh herbs.